Zoey-Yu98/one_year_survival_status_prediction_BMT/README.md

 ## **Data**

+The dataset used in this project is derived from the following source:
+Source: Sikora, M., Wróbel, Ł., & Gudyś, A. (2020).
+Bone marrow transplant: children [Dataset].
+UCI Machine Learning Repository. https://doi.org/10.24432/C5NP6Z.

-The dataset used in this project contains features and outcomes of pediatric BMT patients.
-The data includes various features such as patient demographics, medical history, and transplant specifics.
-The goal is to predict whether the patient will survive for one year post-transplant.
+The data contains features and outcomes of pediatric Bone Marrow Transplant (BMT) patients.
+The goal is to predict the 1-year survival status of patients who have undergone BMT.
+The dataset includes various features such as patient demographics, medical history, and transplant specifics.

 ---